TAPR/TICC/docs/TICC_architecture.md

   - The STOP signal latches high until the TDC asserts INTB, so that STOP and the ISR never see more than one rising edge per measurement.
   - INTB assertion delay after STOP: 2330 ns to 2472 ns.
+  - Earlier firmware versions supported the option to change the trigger edge from rising to falling.
+It turns out that this doesn't work because the stop gate triggers only on rising edge regardless of the TDC trigger edge.
+This means that if the TDC triggers on the falling edge of the pulse, the stop gate will trigger *before* the TDC, with the result that the STOP signal timing is off; it's even possible that STOP could arrive *before* START.
+Consequently, **the trigger edge configuration option has been removed from the 2025 firmware release.**

 ### TOF Range Constraints
 The result of this is that the time interval (called time of flight, or